Dan503/Swordion/README.md

 ###Adding borders to cells WITHOUT gutters

 If you don't need the gutters but you do want the borders (essentially making the grid look like a table) you can use the the `grid--border-#` class.

-<strong>Note:</strong><br>
+Available border widths can be set in the grid.scss config file in the `$cellBorders` variable.

-To change the color of the border, you need to target both the grid-cell <em>AND</em> the grid itself
+<strong>Note:</strong> To change the color of the border, you need to target both the grid-cell <em>AND</em> the grid itself

 ```````HTML
 ADDING A FULL BORDER TO GRID CELLS THAT DO NOT HAVE A GUTTER